HC: Civil Division (Uganda)

 3 September 2015

-An application to amend a judicial review to add parties and new causes of action was denied as improper and time‑barred; dismissed with costs.
+Whether an applicant may amend a judicial review to add new parties and causes of action after filing, circumventing limitation and locus issues.

-Judicial review — Amendment of proceedings — Rule 7(2) Judicature (Judicial Review) Rules — Amendment permits additional grounds/reliefs not addition of parties or new causes of action — Locus standi — Limitation period — Competence of amendment.
+Judicial review — Amendment of notice — Rule 7(2) Judicature (Judicial Review) Rules — Addition of parties vs. amendment of grounds/reliefs — Locus standi — Limitation (three months) — Competency of application — Costs follow the event

 3 September 2015